 In 1968, Weber introduced the Imperial Sequoia.
 The sequoia is another grill mounted in a wheeled cart; however the sequoia carts were made from wood.
 The sequoia came in a couple different varieties.
 The black kettled version came in a red cart, while the red, avocado, and brown kettles came in a brown cart.

 In 1968, Weber designed a new leg socket and filed a patent for it.
 They started stamping the top vent with ‘patent pending.’
 These new leg sockets stopped using the metal thumbscrews.
 The patent was filed for in November of 1968, and granted in November of 1970.
-It’s safe to assume any grill with Patent Pending on the vent is a late 68, a 69, or a 70.
+It’s safe to assume any grill with Patent Pending on the vent is a 1969, or a 70.
 The wheels also switched over to an all-plastic design during this time.

 Also in 1968, Weber filed a patent for the Seville